danpeirce/xpress-pic18f46k42/README.md

 ![](images/time-read-sensors.jpg)

 ## Proportional Derivative Control in Roam mode

-The code for this is not reached in the test-read-sensors branch!

 Another function has been added to allow the MCU on the main board of the 3Pi robot to run proportional derivative code when the robot is in Roam mode.
 The robot follows sharp turns and curves but knows nothing of gaps and other APSC1299